Damudachi/Damudachi/README.md

 <details>
 <summary><b>✨ When I'm not coding...
 (Click to expand)</b></summary>
 <br/>
-I'm usually optimizing GCam ports for computational photography, practicing last-layer Rubik's cube algorithms, hanging out with my 7-year-old Shih Tzu, or gaming with friends.
+hanging out with my 7-year-old Shih Tzu, or gaming with friends.
 </details>

 ---